The-Hacker-Recipes/The-Hacker-Recipes/web/config/http-request-smuggling.md

 Further explanation will be given in the practice part.

-### Transfer-Encoding.Content-Lenght (TE.CL)
+### Transfer-Encoding.Content-Length (TE.CL)

-In `TE.CL` RS (Request Smuggling) the front-end server uses the Transfer-Encoding header and the back-end server uses the Content-Lenght header.
+In `TE.CL` RS (Request Smuggling) the front-end server uses the Transfer-Encoding header and the back-end server uses the Content-Length header.
 We can craft the follow HTTP request to exploit :

 ```HTTP
 POST / HTTP/1.1